Fall 2023 Semester

 ORV 376: Special Topics in Art (Screen printing): Memory, Palimpsests, and Joy (Instructor: David West) In this course, primarily through the medium of screen printing with other media used as needed, we will look at how the things we build are containers for our past and indicators of our future.
 By looking at the architecture and landscape of Orvieto and it’s surroundings, we will pay attention to how the successive inhabitants have made use of the natural and man-made resources, what the histories of those usages recall, obscure, and point to.
 [4 credits]

-ORV 379: Special Topics in History: Art and Spirituality in Medieval Italy (Instructor: Jennifer Hevelone-Harper) Description coming soon.
+ORV 379: Special Topics in History: Art and Spirituality in Medieval Italy (Instructor: Jennifer Hevelone-Harper) This course explores the intersection of visual arts, Christian doctrine, spirituality, monasticism and politics in the experience of lay Christians, clergy and monastics in premodern Italy.
 [4 credits]

 4th Month Students choose between: